NoobMaester/tamborin/README.md

 3. Copy paste the code of main.js onto the console, do not hit enter just yet.

-4. Inititate the algorithm buy running the following commands one after another.
+4. Inititate the algorithm by running the following commands one after another.

 w = new WordleBreaker();